 We conduct a variance analysis to examine the extent to which CCExposure and its components quantify firm-level variation in climate change exposure.
 Table V reports the incremental explanatory power from conditioning the exposure measures on fixed effects that plausibly drive the variation.
 Time fixed effects (i.e., economy-wide changes in aggregate exposure) explain little variation, yielding an incremental R^2 below 1% for each measure.
-For industry fixed effects, the same observation holds true only for $CCExposure^{Phy}$.
-On the contrary, exposures to opportunity or regulatory shocks have a sizeable industry component (20% and 8%, respectively), which might stem from regulation targeting specific industries or technological developments affecting entire sectors.
-The interaction of industry and time fixed effects accounts for, at most, an additional 2.5% of the variation (in the case of $CCExposure^{Opp}$).
-Country-fixed effects provide little additional explanatory power, which mitigates concerns that our measures are strongly affected by the native language in a country or how distant this language is from English.
-Depending on the measure, between 70 and 97% of the variation is unexplained by these sets of fixed effects.
-Thus, variation plays out at the firm level, rather than at the level of the country, industry, or over-time.
-(The high unexplained variation for $CCExposure^{Phy}$ is unsurprising given that exposure to physical shocks highly depends on the location of a firm's production sites or insurance policies.)
-Adding firm fixed effects, permanent differences across firms in an industry and country account for 52, 55, 46, and 47% of the variation of CCExposure, $CCExposure^{Opp}$, $CCExposure^{Reg}$, and $CCExposure^{Phy}$, respectively.
-The remaining 48, 45, 54, and 53%, respectively, come from variation over time in the identity of firms in industries and countries most affected by the respective climate change variables.
+For industry fixed effects, the same observation holds only for $CCExposure^{Phy}$.
+In contrast, exposures to opportunity or regulatory shocks have a sizeable industry component (17% and 8%, respectively), which might stem from regulation targeting specific industries or technological developments affecting entire sectors.
+The interaction between industry and time fixed effects accounts for, at most, an additional 2.6% of the variation (in the case of CCExposure^{Opp}).
+Country fixed effects provide little additional explanatory power, which mitigates concerns that our measures are strongly affected by the native language in a country or how distant this language is from English.
+Depending on the measure, between 70% and 96% of the variation is unexplained by these sets of fixed effects.
+Thus, variation plays out at the firm level, rather than at the level of the country, industry, or over time.
+(The high unexplained variation for $CCExposure^{Phy}$ is unsurprising given that exposure to physical shocks depends highly on the location of a firm's production sites or insurance policies.)
+Adding firm fixed effects, permanent differences across firms in an industry and country account for 52%, 56%, 45%, and 45% of the variation of CCExposure, $CCExposure^{Opp}$, $CCExposure^{Reg}$, and $CCExposure^{Phy}$, respectively.
+The remaining 48%, 44%, 55%, and 55%, respectively, come from variation over time in the identity of firms in industries and countries most affected by the respective climate change variables.